-It is also important to eat a nutrient-rich diet and drink healthy fluids to help build new tissue and remove toxins.
+It is also important to eat a nutrient-rich diet and drink healthy fluids to try to help build new tissue and remove toxins.

 11. Stop Smoking

 If you smoke, stop.
-Smoking decreases blood circulation in the skin, which contribute to inadequate wound healing and possibly tissue loss.
+Smoking decreases blood circulation in the skin, which contributes to inadequate wound healing and possibly tissue loss.